 - Positional Therapy: Sleeping on your side instead of your back can open the airway and prevent or limit obstruction.

 Sleep Apnea Nearly Drove Us Crazy

-Over a several years period I watched her gradually slow down.
-She stopped having the energy to take on new challenges.
-She started talking constantly about feeling overwhelmed.
-She occasionally told me that she?d narrowly escaped car accidents and she was afraid that her reaction time was slowing.
+Over a period of several years, I watched her gradually slow down.
+New challenges were suddenly overwhelming.
+She talked constantly about fatigue.
+More and more frequently, she’d tell me how she’d narrowly escaped car accidents and she was afraid that her reaction time was slowing.
 She cried…a LOT.
 My wife had become a different person and our whole family was feeling it.

-While she tried to cope with her new reality, I started searching for answers and that?s when I heard about UARS.
-I came home from a sleep conference totally pumped.
+While she tried to cope with her new reality, I started searching for answers and that’s when I heard about UARS.
+I came home from a sleep conference with hope and excitement for possible treatment.
 UARS explained so many of her symptoms: the daytime sleepiness, the waking up with her heart pounding several times a night, the cold sweats, the fatigue, the memory loss, the moodiness.
-Discovering UARS was the beginning of rediscovering normal.
+Discovering UARS was the beginning of healing.

-It wasn?t an easy fix because UARS can cause other complications and there wasn?t tons of information available back then.
-Together with her sleep physician, we tried a number of different treatments designed to fix her sleep including several different sleep appliances.
-Some treatments worked better than others and it took a while to get it just right.
+It wasn’t an easy fix because UARS causes lots of complications.
+In addition, there wasn’t tons of information available back then.
+Together with her sleep physician, we tried a number of different treatments designed to fix her sleep, including several different sleep appliances.
+Some treatments worked better than others, and it took a while to get it just right.
 Thankfully, we did.
-With her special sleep appliance, my wife can now get a full night?s sleep and has gone back to being herself.
-Walking through those years with my wife taught me how devastating sleep apnea can be and it showed me what is possible when dentistry and medicine work together.
-That?s why I care about sleep apnea: treating sleep apnea saves families, saves marriages and saves lives.
-Don?t ?put up? with sleep apnea.
+With her special sleep appliance, my wife can now get a full night’s sleep and has gone back to being herself.
+Walking through those years with my wife taught me how devastating sleep apnea can be, and it showed me what is possible when dentistry and medicine work together.
+That’s why I care about sleep apnea: treating sleep apnea saves families, saves marriages and saves lives.
+Don’t just “cope” with sleep apnea.
 You Can Get Help Today!